openlab-at-city-tech/openlab/wp-content/plugins/search-filter/readme.txt

 4. Example of Search & Filter using a post type filter

 == Changelog ==

+= 1.2.13 =
+* Fix - a PHP warning when using Beaver Builder

 = 1.2.12 =
 * Fixed - some PHP warnings when using radio, checkbox and multiselects